bikegirl/NLP-Nitro/README.md

 1. Add the zipped contents on this repo above to a local folder.  `cd` into your working directory
 2. Run `main.py` in command line... that's it!
 The GUI should pop up!
 3. Enter text for complexification as many times as you would like.
    - We'll get you started.
-Try these:
+Try some of these very entertaining utterances:

       > "Kid's run in a playground."